 Ashtanga began for me in 2005 and is my daily practice and an integral part of life.

-Other teachers of Ashtanga yoga, with whom I have spent small pieces of time with and been inspired by, all direct students of Pattabhi Jois, include:
+Other teachers of Ashtanga yoga, with whom I have spent pieces of time with, all students of Pattabhi Jois, include:

 My aim is just to share what little I have experienced and learned of this beautiful practice as best I can.
 Parampara – Lineage